 8. Play didactic games

-Games such as “Share Daddy” helps.
+Games such as “Share Daddy” help.
 You can place your two-year-old on one knee and the other child on the other.
 It will teach them that they have to share their daddy.
 Similarly, you can give some goodies, including toys, flowers, or crackers, to your two-year-old and ask them to give one to everyone around.
 The message conveyed here is that sharing spreads joy and is a way of life.

 9. Stay connected to the child